laktoosivaba/cy/README.md

 The new node-ID autoconfiguration protocol does not require an allocator; instead, a straightforward address claiming procedure is implemented:

 1. When joining the network without a node-ID preconfigured, the node will listen for a random time interval ca. 1~3 seconds.
-The source node-ID of each received transfer is marked as taken in a local bitmask.
+The source node-ID of each received transfer (heartbeats or whatever else may occur) is marked as taken in a local bitmask.
 If the transport layer has a large node-ID space (which is the case for every transport except Cyphal/CAN), the bitmask is replaced with a Bloom filter, whose bit capacity defines the maximum number of nodes that can be autoconfigured in this way (e.g., a 512-byte Bloom filter allows allocating at least 4096 nodes).

 2. When a new node is discovered, the listening time is extended by a random penalty ca. 0~1 seconds.
 This is to reduce the likelihood of multiple nodes claiming an address at the same time.

 3. Once the initial delay has expired, an unoccupied node-ID is chosen from the bitmask/Bloom filter and marked as used.
 The first heartbeat is published immediately to claim the address.

-If a node-ID conflict is discovered at any later point, even if the node-ID was configured manually, we reset the bitmask/Bloom filter, reset the local node-ID, and restart the process from scratch.
+If a node-ID conflict is discovered at any later point, even if the node-ID was configured manually, we repeat step 3 only; i.e., simply pick a new node-ID from the Bloom/mask.
+In case of high node churn the Bloom/mask will eventually become congested; when the congestion is imminent, the entire filter state is dropped and then gradually rebuilt from scratch in the background.

 This method is stateless and quite simple (~100 LoC to implement), and ensures that existing nodes are not disturbed by newcomers.
 However, it doesn't guarantee no-disturbance if the network is partitioned when new participants join; in that case, once the network is de-partitioned, collisions may occur.
 To mitigate that, the collision monitoring is done continuously, even if a node-ID is manually assigned, and nodes should save the node-ID, once allocated, into the non-volatile memory, such that a stable configuration, once discovered, remains stable, and nodes can bypass the autoconfiguration delay at boot unless joining the network for the first time.